cwmbwergwm

 Thanks particularly to Lawrence Skuse, who is 'Cold War Warrior' on Flickr.com for starting the whole thing off with his 'Brickworks of Torfaen' document, here in .pdf version:- 'The Brickworks of Torfaen'

-A great many other people have supplied information and photos of Monmouthshire's brickworks and their bricks, so many thanks to (alphabetically) Graham Bennett, Jim Brook, Phil Burgoyne, Ian Cooke, Steve Davies, John Elliot, Andrew Harvard, Tracey Hucker, Deniol Iago, Nigel Jones and the late 'Cwmbran.info' website, Mike Kilner, Norman Lowe, David Martin, Richard Paterson, Ian Pickford, Dave Sallery, Mike Stokes, Ian Suddaby, Gareth Thomas, www.tredegar.co.uk, Brian Waters.
+A great many other people have supplied information and photos of Monmouthshire's brickworks and their bricks, so many thanks to (alphabetically) Graham Bennett, Jim Brook, Phil Burgoyne, Ian Cooke, Steve Davies, Howard Daley, John Elliot, Andrew Harvard, Tracey Hucker, Deniol Iago, Nigel Jones and the late 'Cwmbran.info' website, Mike Kilner, Norman Lowe, David Martin, Richard Paterson, Ian Pickford, Dave Sallery, Mike Stokes, Ian Suddaby, Gareth Thomas, www.tredegar.co.uk, Brian Waters.

 The Brocross/Penmorfa website is the best source of info on bricks and brickworks in the UK :- Old Bricks - history at your feet